 Did you know that as an experienced waiter you can earn up to 27,877 per year as an experienced food and beverage server when you immigrate to Canada?
-Canada’s tourism and hospitality industry is booming, with over 1.7 million sector-related jobs being created each year, including food and beverage servers.
+Canada’s tourism and hospitality industries are booming, with over 1.7 million sector-related jobs being created each year, including food and beverage servers.

 Food and beverage servers are in demand in these 4 provinces:

 The great part about finding work in Canada as a waiter is that there are so many different ways to get there, including the Express Entry system, Provincial Nominee Programs, Rural and Northern Immigration Program and Atlantic Immigration Program as well as the International Experience Canada Program, which recently opened it’s 2020 Working Holiday application season in December 2019.
 But with so many options available to you, the visa application process can be quite complicated.
 But it doesn’t have to be.

 With a paid immigration consultancy, such as CanadianVisa, you won’t have to worry about pesky paperwork and red tape.
 All you have to do is have your evaluation done by one of our accredited RCICs (Regulated Canadian Immigration Consultants) to find out which programs you qualify for and let us guide you through the entire process.
 We not only submit all your application forms and supporting documents but will ensure that they reach the Canadian immigration offices in time and will fast-track them wherever possible.

 We make the Canadian immigration process simple.
 Just click the link below, complete the quick and easy eligibility form online and let us do the rest for you.
 Need more information?
 Keep reading to find out how you can immigrate to Canada as a food and beverage server.

 What’s on the Menu: Top Provinces For Food and Beverage Servers to Immigrate to Canada